pablo-abc/felte/CONTRIBUTING.md

 ### Per package

 If you want to scope your commands to a single package you can filter per-package with `pnpm`.
 The following would build only the `@felte/common` package.
-The `w` (or `workspace`) scopes the command to a single package.
-The workspace name is the name inside each of the packages' `package.json` (a.k.a. the name they're published as).
+The `--filter` option allows you to only run the command on specific packages.
+The name within `--filter` is the name inside each of the packages' `package.json` (a.k.a. the name they're published as).

 ```sh
 pnpm -r --filter='@felte/common' build
 ```

 Something similar would be done if you want to watch your changes:

+> NOTE: Running more than one package will require using `--parallel`.

 ```sh
 pnpm -r --filter='@felte/common' dev